nodejs/modules/GOVERNANCE.md

 ### Merging PRs into this Repository

 Pull requests must reach consensus in a meeting in order to be merged into this repository.
 Merging of pull requests must be decided during a meeting that has a minimal quorum of 50% of all active members.
+Members with observer status are not considered active members for the purposes of reaching quorum.
 A pull request that is is unable to reach quorum due to lack of consensus or quorum must not be merged into this repository.

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1